PeppoDev/icon-matcher/README.md

 ### Was it created by AI?

 If the question is "Did you use AI?" the answer is yes.
 But if the question is "Did AI write all the code?" the answer is no. I wrote my own code, the entire heuristic algorithm was created outside a GNOME extension environment and tested against an array mocked based on my own set of apps.
 With those mocked values I tested which scores make more sense and whether they should stack between weak assertions, etc. Why did I use AI?
-Creating extensions on GNOME is not hard since everything is JS, but finding the right documentation and the right types — that's the real challenge.
+Creating extensions on GNOME is not hard since everything is JS, but finding the right documentation and the right types, that's the real challenge.

 ### Is it stable?